joaks1/PyMsBayes/doc/source/tutorials/background.rst

 times for each of our pairs of populations (i.e., we get estimates of divergence times that account for uncertainty in divergence models).

-.. admonition:: Take home
+.. admonition:: Key point
+    :class: keypoint

-    The key take home here is that the *marginal* likelihoods are the "guts" of Bayesian model choice, as shown in Equation :eq:`postmass`.
+    The key take home here is that the :bolditalic:`marginal` likelihoods are the "guts" of Bayesian model choice, as shown in Equation :eq:`postmass`.
-    I.e., it is the *marginal* probability of our data under a given model that updates our prior expectation and informs the posterior probability of that model.
+    I.e., it is the :bolditalic:`marginal` probability of our data under a given model that updates our prior expectation and informs the posterior probability of that model.
     As you might expect, because the marginal likelihoods are weighted by the priors on parameters, the posterior probabilities of the models can be quite sensitive to these priors.
     :hlight:`NOTE`, it is important to realize here that the posterior probability of the models can be very sensitive to the priors on the :bolditalic:`parameters`, not just the priors on the :bolditalic:`models` themselves.
     Thus, we have to choose the priors on parameters carefully, and should always